InitialPrefabs/UnityEditorToolBag/README.md

-# Unity Toolsets #
+# Unity Editor Toolbag #
-The Unity Toolsets represents a collection of common attributes that can be helpful in discerning information to other game developers and designers you're working with!
+The UnityEditorToolBag represents a collection of common attributes that can be helpful in discerning information to other game developers and designers you're working with!
 Its main purpose is to display information within the editor on an "on-need" basis, so use it whenver you need it and when things aren't obvious.